 Norm A. Zabriskie specializes in the medical and surgical treatment of glaucoma and cataracts.
 He is the Vice-Chairman of Clinical Operations and the Medical Director of the John A. Moran Eye Center.
 He has a research interest in the genetics of glaucoma.

 Dr. Rachel Simpson, Adult Ophthalmology

 Dr. Wirostko’s clinical expertise is in clinical research and drug development for glaucoma pharmaceutical therapies.
-Her research interest is in sustained delivery of therapeutics for ocular pathologies and approaching glaucoma through non-intraocular pressure mediated approaches.
+Her research interest is in the sustained delivery of therapeutics for ocular pathologies and approaching glaucoma through non-intraocular pressure-mediated approaches.
 She is offering comprehensive ophthalmology care as well as glaucoma consultations.